-Sanctioning Guidelines for Violations of the Green & Gold Promise
+Sanctioning Guidelines for Violations of COVID-19 Public Health Expectations

-The Office of Medical Student Education is tasked with resolving any reports of student behavior that may be in violation of the expectations stated within the Green and Gold Promise.
-We will respond to reports for behavior documented both on- and
+The Office of Medical Education (OME) is tasked with resolving any reports of student behavior that may be in violation of the University’s public health expectations in relation to COVID-19.
+OME will respond to reports for behavior documented both on- and off-campus.

-The University of Vermont Code of Student Conduct [PDF] outlines policies that potentially relate
+The University of Vermont Code of Student Conduct [PDF] outlines policies that that potentially relate to violations of public health expectations.
+Most notably:

 - Prohibited Acts